 Performance in the morning

 A trend was also identified in terms of performance during the test period.
-On days without an alarm clock, the percentage of positively rated (values striving towards the best rating) performance increases from 54 – 69 at the beginning to values above 90 towards the end of the study.
+On days without an alarm clock, the percentage of positively rated performance (values striving towards the best rating) increases from 54 – 69 at the beginning to values above 90 towards the end of the study.
 Even on the remaining days with alarm clocks, the percentage of positively rated performance increases from 55-70 at the beginning to 100 towards the end of the study.
 This suggests that the longer average sleep duration also has a positive effect on performance on the days on which the participants had to reach for the alarm clock for various reasons.

 The assessment of performance is of course a subjective perception.
 However, a positive perception is in itself very positive for the company, as it also has an influence on motivation.